la2050/archive/_projects/2014/support-las-celebrated-food-truck-culture-by-helping-food-truck-entrepreneurs-grow-and-create-jobs.md

 year_submitted: 2014
 project_image: 'http://maker.good.is/myLA2050create/projects/OpportunityFund.html'
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: >-
-  #Microfinance creating #jobs in LA by funding #foodtrucks!
-Each loan creates
-  new jobs.
-So cool, @OpportunityFund!
-OTHER: >-
-  Opportunity Fund's Food Truck Financing initiative will provide microloans to mobile food vendors throughout LA County, supporting economic and social vitality by creating jobs and bringing healthy food options to underserved communities across the region.
-Our goal is to provide $2M in microloans to local food truck entrepreneurs to upgrade or purchase food trucks (as part of our overall goal to invest $9M in 600 underserved small business owners in the region).
-By enabling low-income food truck entrepreneurs to access the capital and support they need to grow and create jobs, our microlending program drives economic mobility for these small business owners, while also generating demand to support local food truck manufacturers.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- Opportunity Fund seeks to scale our microlending program in LA’s underserved communities to support more than 600 small business owners, including 80 food